A celebration of river and catchment communities that are making major efforts to improve river health in Aotearoa New Zealand.

 Cawthron New Zealand River Awards 2021

 The New Zealand River Awards have been running since 2013 to celebrate the efforts and achievements of people who are committed to improving freshwater health.
 The process and dates for the 2021 Awards have now been confirmed.
-There are three award categories, two of which are now open for entries:
+There are three award categories:

-Supreme Award – Catchment with Most Progress Toward River Health
+Supreme Award – Catchment with Most Progress Toward Improved River Health

 Recognises a catchment community that has made the most progress toward river health.
-This award has been renamed in 2021 and the judging criteria have been changed (open for entries until 30 July).
+This award has been renamed in 2021 and the judging criteria have been changed.

-Recognises an individual or community that has made major efforts to improve river health, with positive progress recorded (open for submissions until 8 July).
+Recognises an individual or community that has made major efforts to improve river health, with positive progress recorded.

 River Voice Award (Reo Mō te Awa)